 Given the danger of falling victim to a layoff, a bonus cut or a stealth pay cut, having an adequate cushion of savings provides insurance against the personal financial stress that otherwise might result.

 Many long-time corporate employees become self-employed entrepreneurs as a result of layoffs or hitting a career impasse among their current employers, finding that because of age they have limited opportunities for suitable re-employment elsewhere.
 Having ample savings can smooth such transitions and provide seed capital for new ventures, where needed.

-Accumulating significant financial wealth, and advertising this fact—subtly, but clearly—to management, does not give you carte blanche to become a slacker.
+Accumulating significant financial wealth, and advertising this fact to management—subtly, but clearly—does not give you carte blanche to become a slacker.
 Your money talks only if you continue to perform at a high level and thus make your employers particularly concerned about losing your services if they do not treat you appropriately.

 Meanwhile, take note of the career rationale for changing jobs periodically.
 A similar effect can be achieved, in some circumstances, by regularly being on the lookout for new and better opportunities elsewhere.
 This can affect your reputation and may hurt your career prospects.